Inheritance tax - notification of inheritance to the tax office

 • a German court or

-• abroad by a German consul or a German consul, the tax office the tax office will be informed by them.
+the tax office will be informed by them.
 If it is clear from the will which relationship you had to the deceased, you do not have to notify the tax office any further.

-However, if your acquisition includes
+However, if your purchase includes

-• business assets,
+• Operating assets,

-• shares in a corporation, for example a limited liability company, or
+• Shares in a corporation, for example a limited liability company, or

 • foreign assets.